 Things can happen at work that may mean a change to your normal routine or job requirements.
-Sometimes we manage these changes and sometimes we don’t and a normal part of work is knowing that some days things will go wrong.
+Sometimes we manage these changes and sometimes we don’t but a normal part of work is knowing that some days things will go wrong and we need to find a solution to manage.

-The important thing is to know how to manage it or fix it.
-The thing to do is to work out some things that might help you, here are a few to think about:
+The important thing is to know how to manage it and find a solution.
+Some things that might help you are:

 - What has worked in the past when things go wrong